opensafely-core/ehrql/docs/how-to/dummy-data.md

 ehrQL is designed so that the same command can be used to output a dummy dataset when run on your own computer and then output a real dataset when run inside the secure environment as part of an OpenSAFELY pipeline.

-Refer to the [documentation on generating a dummy dataset](../tutorial/generating-a-dummy-dataset/index.md) to see how this works.
+Refer to the [documentation on using ehrQL in a study](../tutorial/using-ehrql-as-part-of-a-study/index.md) to see how this works.

 You do not need to add anything to the dataset definition itself in order to generate a dummy dataset in this way. ehrQL will use the dataset definition to set up dummy data and generate matching patients.

 By default, ten patients will be generated in a dummy dataset.
 If you need to increase this number, you can configure it in the dataset definition with:

 ```
 dataset.configure_dummy_data(population_size=1000)
 ```

 :warning: Increasing the population size will increase the time required to generate the dataset.

 ## Supply your own dummy dataset